 of patients who need a transplant to do not have a matching donor in their family.

 They depend on Be The Match® and our supporters to find a match to save their life.
-Lets take a look at the history of Be The Match:
+Lets review the history of Be The Match

 Only 50% of patients receive the transplant they need to save their life

 Some patients find a match but the donor declines.

 Others learn that transplant is no longer a treatment option for them.